abuultjens/accessory-sites/README.md

 # accessory-sites
-A script to extract accessory sites from whole genome alignments
+A script to extract invariant accessory sites from whole genome alignments

 # Author
 Andrew Buultjens